mozgbrasil/mozgbrasil.github.io/pages/curriculum.md

 01/1997 até 12/1999

-Concluído a 3ª serie do 2º grau em 1999
+Concluído a 3ª série do 2º grau em 1999

 # Formação profissional